dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/visuals.md

 # Visuals {#visuals}

-Visuals provide reusable renderering logic which can be used by all controls.
+Visuals provide reusable rendering logic which can be used by all controls.
-This means that custom controls do not have to create actors, they can just reuse the existing renderers which increases performance as well.
+This means that custom controls do not have to create actors, they can just reuse the existing visuals which increases performance.

-Visuals reuse geometry, shader etc. across controls and manages the renderer and material to exist only when the control is on-stage.
+Visuals reuse geometry, shaders etc. across controls and manages the renderer and material to exist only when the control is on-stage.
 Additionaly, they respond to actor size and color change, while also providing clipping at the renderer level.

-DALi provides the following renderers:
+DALi provides the following visuals:
  + [Color](@ref color-visual)
  + [Gradient](@ref gradient-visual)
  + [Image](@ref image-visuals)